yihui/homebrew-cran-extra/README.md

 1. Packages of which the system dependencies are not available in Homebrew (e.g., `rggobi`) or too difficult to install (e.g., `kmcudaR`).

-The repository is automatically updated daily from [Travis CI](https://travis-ci.com/yihui/homebrew-cran-extra), which means if a new version of a source R package appears on CRAN, its binary package should be available in this repository in less than 24 hours (if it satisfied the above conditions).
+The repository is automatically updated daily from [Github Action](https://github.com/yihui/homebrew-cran-extra/actions), which means if a new version of a source R package appears on CRAN, its binary package should be available in this repository in less than 24 hours (if it satisfies the above conditions).

 ## Instructions on system dependencies